Frequently asked questions

-Traditional Chinese Medicine (TCM) is a centuries old holistic medicine practice which takes into account all components of a person’s lifestyle, habits, and history.
-TCM examines these components and determines where imbalances have developed and certain disorders have arisen.
-TCM will then determine which types of treatments will be the most effective for the patient, which can include acupuncture, moxibustion (a type of burning herbal treatment often used in conjunction with acupuncture), cupping (an ancient form of healing in which a local suction is created on the skin), herbal medicine, nutritional counselling, and lifestyle advice.
+Traditional Eastern Medicine is a centuries old holistic medicine practice which takes into account all components of a person’s lifestyle, habits, and history.
+Examines these components and determines where imbalances have developed and certain disorders have arisen.
+TEM will then determine which types of treatments will be the most effective for the patient, which can include acupuncture, moxibustion (a type of burning herbal treatment often used in conjunction with acupuncture), cupping (an ancient form of healing in which a local suction is created on the skin), herbal medicine, nutritional counselling, and lifestyle advice.

 Key medical organizations, such as The World Health Organization, recommends acupuncture as a treatment for many conditions, including headaches, body pain, osteoarthritis, painful menstruation, menopause, infertility, anxiety, depression, digestive issues and others.